-- Extensive training in Gregorian chant under a world-class faculty, with choices of a chant class for beginners, a refresher course for men and women, a course on chant improvisation, chant conducting, and schola chant courses for advanced men or women
+- Extensive training in Gregorian chant under a world-class faculty, with choices of a chant class for beginners, a refresher course for men and women, chant conducting, and schola chant courses for advanced men or women

-- Breakout sessions during the week on a variety of topics, from directing, organist breakouts, chant conducting, semiology, children’s programs, new music, vocal pedagogy among others
+- Breakout sessions during the week on a variety of topics, from organist breakouts, chant conducting, children’s programs, new music, vocal pedagogy, warmup techniques, Sacred Music around the World, among others

-- Plenary lectures on topics of interest to all who love sacred music
+- Three Plenary lectures on topics of interest to all who love sacred music

 - Daily liturgies with careful attention to musical settings in English, Spanish and Latin

-- A gala welcome reception and dinner at the ballroom at the Doubletree Hotel Westshore
+- A gala welcome reception and dinner at the University System of Maryland – Hagerstown Hospitality Center

 - Individual training in vocal production and technique